This is an alternative firmware for the Riden WiFi module that provides Modbus TCP and SCPI support as well as a web interface.

 - via raw socket (VISA string:

-- Web interface to configure the dongle and update firmware.
+- Web interface to configure the dongle, update the firmware, and remote control, with graph functions.

 - Automatically set power supply clock based on NTP.